Global health crisis brings a much-needed break for nature

 In Europe, NO2 rates are falling significantly, too.
 Rome has seen a reduction of up to 35%, while air pollution in Barcelona, Lisbon, and Madrid is down by 55%, 51%, and 44%, respectively, compared to the same time last year.

 It’s a trend that’s likely to be echoed here in North America, as non-essential businesses close and people are asked to stay home as much as possible.
 Already, researchers in New York are reporting a 50% decrease in carbon monoxide, mainly as a result of fewer cars on the road.

 Clear water in Venice

 Visit Venice, Italy on a typical day and you’ll be hard pressed to find clear water running through the infamous canals.
-But in the midst of a complete lockdown in Italy, the canals appear pristine.
+But in the midst of a complete lockdown due to pandemic in Italy, the canals appear pristine.
 The city sees anywhere from 26 to 30 million visitors each year, many of whom arrive via large cruise ships that pass through and dock in the Venice lagoon.
 These ships are notorious for their devastating impact on the environment.
 Their (often) diesel engines produce nitrogen oxide emissions and have a high sulfur content, which discharges sulfuric acid into the water and destroys aquatic life.
 They’re also known for dumping waste into the oceans, often in the form of untreated greywater.
 While a few weeks without cruise ships won’t necessarily change the quality of the water, the absence of boat traffic means the sediment is staying on the ground, leaving the canals clearer than they’ve been in decades.